Federico Perez Ponsa: Awards

 In 2020 he was recognized with the Konex Award - Diploma of Merit as one of the 5 best Argentine chess players of the last decade.

 Other activities

 Federico Perez Ponsa is a semi-professional Age of Empires II player under nickname Fedex.
-He was, among others, the member of Argentina B at the 2020 2v2 Age of Empires II World Cup.
+He was, among others, a member of Argentina A at the 2020 2v2 Age of Empires II World Cup.